Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/start_stop_cft/api_and_exits_intro_vms/APIs_intro_vms.md

 title: "Using Application programming interfaces (API)"
 linkTitle: "Using APIs"
 weight: 240
---- You perform Transfer CFT service calls differently depending on the programming language that you use (C or COBOL).
+---You perform Transfer CFT service calls differently depending on the programming language that you use (C or COBOL).
 For more information, refer to the programming topics in [About APIs](../../../../about_this_document_zos/using_apis)

 The Transfer CFT service called (CFTI, CFTU or CFTC) executes the request, either with or without analyzing command syntax, and then initializes the response zone.